FakhrElDen/Runoff/readme.md

 ## Football Blog

-It's my first Laravel project ever after the Laravel course. it was like a final project of the course.
+It's my first Laravel project ever after the Laravel course.
+It was like a final project of the course.

 ## Description